vkurup/kurup.org/README.md

      ./deploy.sh

 #.
-Commit and push the source chnages
+Commit and push the source changes

 Domains
 =======